-No one probably feels like losing money in stock market.
-In market, the pain of losing money is much greater than happiness of earning some.
-If you’re thinking of making an investment in stock market but worried of ending up with loss or the very thought of loss upsets you, you shouldn’t invest in stock market.
-Through this article, we will help you understand how market works and why prices go up and down.
-Moreover, we will also discuss how to start with stock market for novice, for trading and investment perspective.
+No one probably feels like losing money in the stock market.
+In the market, the pain of losing money is much greater than the happiness of earning some.
+If you’re thinking of making an investment in the stock market but worried about ending up with a loss or the very thought of loss upsets you, you shouldn’t invest in the stock market.
+Through this article, we will help you understand how the market works and why prices go up and down.
+Moreover, we will also discuss how to start with the stock market for the novice, for trading and investment perspective.

-What comes to you mind when you listen to the word “stock market”?
+What comes to your mind when you listen to the word “stock market”?

 The answer to this question would be quite different to people based on their level of understanding on the market.

 If you ask me, what comes to my mind, here’s a small list-